Traditional Plant-Based Cooking

 Vegetable wars!

-Preparing these vegan carrot cakes is super simple and quick.
-The buttercream frosting is even speedier, as it's an all-in-one method that only requires a short few minutes of blasting with an electric hand whisk.
-Of course, the frosting can be done by hand with a mixing spoon, which will take more effort!
+Preparing these carrot cakes is super simple and quick.
+The buttercream frosting is fuss-free, as it's an all-in-one method that only requires a short few minutes of blasting with an electric hand whisk.
+Of course, the frosting can be done by hand with a mixing spoon although this will take more effort.

 Flour and margarine for carrot cakes in mixing bowl.

-First, sieve the flour and baking powder into a mixing bowl, stir through the salt.
-Next add the margarine.
+Step 1: First, sift the flour and baking powder into a mixing bowl, and stir through the salt.

 Dry ingredients in bowl for carrot cakes.